 John Ritenbaugh reiterates that a life lived apart from God, under the sun, amounts to vanity and a fist full of wind.
 As we become aware of God's involvement in our lives, we begin to stand in awe of God, developing an appreciation for the proper investme. . .

-In this parable, found in Matthew 9:27-31, two blind men doggedly follow Jesus into a house—probably Peter's—so that He will restore their sight to them.
-Martin Collins explains the lessons Christians can learn from the examples of these two persevering supplicants.
+Two blind men doggedly follow Jesus into a house so that He will restore their sight to them.
+Here are the lessons we can learn from these two supplicants.

 Is there such a thing as luck?
 Is the world subject to pure coincidence or blind fate?
 Mike Ford tackles this philosophical subject with the truth of God's Word, concluding that, when it comes to His chosen people, God leaves nothing to chance!

 John Ritenbaugh discusses the limited window of opportunity recipients of a dire prophecy have to take action.
 The one who hears the warnings does not have an abundance of time to repent and return to God.
 A lion's threat is not idle.
 If no action is taken. . .